SBES Application FAQs

 Yes.
 All SBES applicants must submit GRE scores, including those applying for the Accelerated Undergraduate/Graduate (UG/G) Degree Program.
 Detailed information about test score requirements is provided here.

 Many of your supplemental materials should be uploaded when you submit the online application.
 This includes a required resume, a required statement of purpose, and a required scan of your official transcript(s) - not a web-based 'unofficial' one.
 If you choose to have your recommenders do online letters, these will be uploaded also when you click Submit.
-If you choose to send any other supplemental materials, they should be mailed to the SBES Graduate Coordinator.

 To the Graduate School: The official scores should be sent directly from Educational Testing Services to the VT Graduate School at institution code 5859.
 There is no department code.
 NOTE: For Wake Forest campus applicants, an official set of scores will only be required if an admission offer is made.